zipvilization/Zipvilization/status/index.md

 Instead, it distinguishes between four different states:

 **DEFINED**
-The rules, architecture or identity are established.
+The rules, architecture, responsibility or identity are established.

 **BUILT**
 A functional implementation exists.

 **LIVE**
-The component is operating with real Zipvilization state.
+The component is operating with real official Zipvilization state.

 **EVOLVING**
 The component exists conceptually or technically, but its expression is expected to continue developing.